-Skilled liability lawyers handle all types of premises liability cases in Toronto involving injuries that happen on private or public properties.
-Common cases involve slipping or tripping and falling on a property.
+Our Toronto premises liability lawyers have experience helping clients who have been injured in accidents on or around private or public properties.
 Some examples include slipping on ice, slipping on water, and slipping on fruits or other things on the ground in a grocery store.

-No matter the type of case, an experienced premises liability lawyer can help you to pursue compensation for your damages suffered.
+No matter the type of case, a Toronto premises liability lawyer can help you to pursue compensation for your damages suffered.
 Contact a skilled lawyer right away to discuss your case and move forward from your accident.

 In Toronto, the most common types of premises liability cases are slip and falls on ice, particularly on sidewalks, parking lots, or other high traffic areas.

 The second would include falls in a store or another commercial area like a mall or a restaurant where there has been a spill on the ground that has not been properly attended to.